 Akayama’s body shrank and shrank, leaving each planet of the solar system behind her.
 She deposited Earth last.
 Lucille stared agape at Earth’s gleaming oceans until she regained composure and pulled her monitors close.
 “Zoom in!
 Start scanning!
 Are there any signs of life?”

-ZAB responded in its computerized monotone.
+ZAB responded.
 “Only one.
 Akayama.”
-The monitor magnified the image of Earth and focused on the fertile crescent.
+Its monitors magnified the image of Earth and focused on the fertile crescent.
 Buildings and roads were all accounted for, but no humans were to be seen.
 Only Akayama herself stood tall over the landscape, almost six hundred billion tons of colossal bird-thing.

 “She’s—” Fumiko covered her mouth.
 “Is this appropriate to watch?”

 Akayama deflated to a tiny fraction of her volume laying an enormous egg.
 “It’s hatching!” said Eisu.